PPDPQ/SurvConvMixer/README.md

 # PathwayAttention
-Predicting cancer survival using gene expression data and vision transformer Using attention map visualization method to interpret to prediction results
+Predicting cancer survival using gene expression data and vision transformer.

+Using attention map visualization method to interpret to prediction results.